© Daryle Kaiser

 Just accept it now, no matter what month you visit

-you might want to carry a small bottle of bug dope.
-Generally how
+but you might want to carry a small bottle of bug dope.
+Generally

-I defend myself is to wear jeans, ball cap and depending on the
+how I defend myself is to wear jeans, ball cap and depending

-month a long sleeve shirt, and just deal with it!
-If you
+on the month a long sleeve shirt, and just deal with it!

-happen to be here in June expect more mosquitoes.
-July and August
+If you happen to be here in June expect more mosquitoes.
+July

-expect more deer and horse flies with scattered wet, cool areas
+and August expect more deer and horse flies with scattered wet,

-with a few mosquitoes.
-The best way to keep the bugs off is simply
+cool areas with a few mosquitoes.
+The best way to keep the bugs

 © Daryle Kaiser

-Because of this the humidity is very low, about 25 percent on average.
+feet.
+Because of this the humidity is very low, about 25 percent

-Sweat will evaporate very quickly and because your body is used
+on average.
+Sweat will evaporate very quickly and because your

-to breathing in air with a higher humidity level you will expel
+body is used to breathing in air with a higher humidity level

-tons of moisture which you will need to replace constantly.
+you will expel tons of moisture which you will need to replace

-counteract the effects of high elevation sickness.
-The amount of
+to counteract the effects of high elevation sickness.
+The amount

-red blood cells that my body produces is nearly 2 times what your
+of red blood cells that my body produces is nearly 2 times what

-body produces because I have lived at this elevation for 20 years.
+your body produces because I have lived at this elevation for

-Red blood cells carry oxygen and the more red blood cells your body
+20 years.
+Red blood cells carry oxygen and the more red blood

-past students have purchased water and just carried the bottles
+In the past students have purchased water and just carried the

-in their hands while hiking.
-This works, but I have a better idea
+bottles in their hands while hiking.
+This works, but I have

-and after doing a quick search online I found some affordable alternatives.
+a better idea and after doing a quick search online I found

 fanny pack with two water bottles for $14.95 at Campmor.com.

-candy or power bar.
-Plus you don't have to buy water at $1.00 a
+film, candy or power bar.
+Plus you don't have to buy water at

-bottle.
-Within a couple of days this pack will pay for itself.
+$1.00 a bottle.
+Within a couple of days this pack will pay for

-been a bit of a problem in the past.
-Help me out and come prepared
+has been a bit of a problem in the past.
+Help me out and come

-local Sporting Goods store probably has a nice selection and maybe
+Your local Sporting Goods store probably has a nice selection

-on sale during the winter months so check them out.
-You might also
+and maybe on sale during the winter months so check them out.

-do a quick search on Ebay.
-I found various packs of different types
+You might also do a quick search on Ebay.
+I found various packs

 The weather can be VERY unpredictable in Yellowstone.